 And the reason is simple: vodka is almost neutral, OK, we like it for its sharp, warm touch, but when the sweetness of the oranges is blended with the spices and herbs of the Galliano liqueur, well, something magic happens.

-Two words about Galliano, a liqueur that taken alone is not great, but when it is dissolved in orange or pineapple juice it becomes fabulous, adding pyrotechnic notes that dazzle the palate.
+Two words about Galliano, a liqueur that is not great alone, but when it is dissolved in orange or pineapple juice it becomes fabulous, adding pyrotechnic notes that dazzle the palate.